Graph editing

 Two-way (bidirectional) connections

-The vast majority of all connections in a waypoint set will be bidirectional.
+The vast majority of all connections in a node set will be bidirectional.
 Obviously, these connections enable bots to walk both from point A to point B and back from point B to point A. The colour of bidirectional paths is yellow, as you can see in the picture below.

 _images/bidirectional_path.png